clintatron/Drug-Adherence-Wearable/README.md

 Much of the code is disparate and documentation is sparse at this point.
 I'll be updating the documentation and running tests as I progress on the product development.

-Currently unning a few tests to verify mapping values are correct.
+Currently running a few tests to verify mapping values are correct.